Site icon CathNews New Zealand

 The High Court’s decision centres on the principle that vicarious liability applies strictly to formal employer-employee relationships.

-Justice Jack Forrest who presided over the original case, had previously determined that the Diocese of Ballarat was liable due to Coffey’s role as a “servant of the diocese” which provided him with authority and access to abuse children.
+Justice Jack Forrest who presided over the original case, had previously determined that the Diocese of Ballarat was liable due to Coffey’s role as a “servant of the diocese” which provided him with authority – and the access to abuse children.

 However, the High Court argued that extending vicarious liability beyond direct employment creates legal uncertainty and indeterminacy.